 EU rules on third country lawyers

-After the end of the transitional period, UK lawyers who have not requalified as EEA lawyers will be treated as third country lawyers.
+From the end of the transitional period, UK lawyers who have not requalified as EEA lawyers are treated as third country lawyers.
 This, as expected, is not impacted by virtue of the UK-EU Trade and Cooperation Agreement.

 Third country lawyers practising in the EU have not been held to be covered by legal privilege.

 The underlying reasoning was touched upon in the appeal in Akzo Nobel C-550/07, where it was stated in the AG’s opinion (para 190), endorsed by the court, that there‘s:

 “no adequate basis for the mutual recognition of legal qualifications and professional ethical obligations to which lawyers are subject in the exercise of their profession.
 In many cases, it would not even be possible to ensure that the third country in question has a sufficiently established rule-of-law tradition which would enable lawyers to exercise their profession in the independent manner required and thus to perform their role as collaborators in the administration of justice.”